 The revised policy clarifies when specific substantive matters may be temporarily delegated to another lead provider without needing the Legal Services Commissioner's approval.
 It also authorises an appropriately approved ‘Alternate’ who is named in the lead provider’s contract for services to submit invoices on behalf of the lead provider when the lead provider is unavailable.

-You can view the revised policy in the legal aid Grants Handbook from page 49 here.
-[PDF, 2.1 MB]
+You can view the revised policy from page 49 in the legal aid Grants Handbook.

 The Family Law Section (FLS) and Legal Aid Services (LAS) have obtained respective legal opinions on the issue of requests by grants staff to legal aid family providers seeking the supply of copies of family court documents that are held on that provider’s file.
 Those opinions have unfortunately reached contrary conclusions as to whether the providers are required to forward such documentation to LAS.